The Complexity of Growing a Graph: Growth Schedules of Zero Excess Edges

 \begin{lemma} A graph $G$ has a growth schedule of $n-1$ slots and $\ell=0$ excess edges if and only if $G$ has a candidate elimination ordering. \end{lemma}

-\iflong \begin{proof} By definition of the model, whenever a vertex $u$ is generated for a vertex $w$ in a slot $t$, only edges between $u$ and vertices in $N[w]$ can be activated, which means that $N[u]\subseteq N[w]$.
+\begin{proof} By definition of the model, whenever a vertex $u$ is generated for a vertex $w$ in a slot $t$, only edges between $u$ and vertices in $N[w]$ can be activated, which means that $N[u]\subseteq N[w]$.
 Since $\ell=0$, this property stays true in $G_{t+1}$.
-Therefore, any vertex $u$ generated in slot $t$, is a candidate vertex in graph $G_{t+1}$. \end{proof} \fi
+Therefore, any vertex $u$ generated in slot $t$, is a candidate vertex in graph $G_{t+1}$. \end{proof}

 The following algorithm can decide whether a graph has a candidate elimination ordering, and therefore, whether it can be grown with a schedule of $n-1$ slots and $\ell=0$ excess edges.
-The algorithm computes the slots of the schedule in reverse order. \ifshort The pseudo-code of the algorithm is provided in the appendix (Algorithm 3).\fi
+The algorithm computes the slots of the schedule in reverse order.

 \underline{\textbf{{\em \texttt{Candidate elimination ordering}} algorithm}:} Given the graph $G=(V,E)$, the algorithm finds all candidate vertices and deletes an arbitrary candidate vertex and its incident edges.
 The deleted vertex is added in the last empty slot of the schedule $\sigma$.
 The algorithm repeats the above process until there is only a single vertex left.
 If that is the case, the algorithm produces a growth schedule.
 If the algorithm cannot find any candidate vertex for removal, it decides that the graph cannot be grown.